 Your pilot light may have gone out

-It’s probable a lack of warm air from your gas furnace can be related to something as simple as a pilot light that’s gone out.
+A lack of warm air from your gas furnace can probably be related to something as simple as a pilot light that’s gone out.
 It’s possible, particularly with older systems, for a breeze to put out a pilot light.
 Other causes of an extinguished pilot light are faulty gas valves or a faulty thermocouple.

 Your furnace is dirty